dmbarbour/awelon/AboutABC.md

 Utilization simply operates in reverse.
 First, we download the resource using the lookup key.
 Decrypt, decompress.
 Validate the bytecode both against its hash and as a well-typed ABC subprogram.
 Optionally compile and cache the resource for future use, which gives an effective for separate compilation.
 Logically, invocation should be equivalent to inlining the bytecode resource.

 At this point, the `compress(bytes)` function has not fully been decided.
-A primary requirement is determinism, i.e. that compression have zero heuristic or implementation-dependent decisions.
-The LZW compression algorithm, together with a Huffman encoding, is a promising basis.
-At this point, I'm experimenting with a simple variation called LZW-GC that should be more suitable to very large resources or streaming programs.
+Candidates:

+* A viable candidate algorithm is LZW + Huffman.
+However, LZW is not very good for large sources or ABC streams that change patterns (e.g. due to use of embedded DSLs and the not easily compressed `#name` resources).
+* I am developing an alternative candidate, LZW-GC + Polar.
+LZW-GC adds an exponential decay factor that incrementally forgets old patterns in favor of new ones.
+Polar encoding is a simple alternative to Huffman encoding that is very cheap to compute in case of fast adaptive encodings.

 ### ABC Paragraphs